Locations:

 But the birth ball isn’t for bouncing.

-“People often think they should sit and bounce on the birth ball, but that isn’t helpful during labor,” Stiltner clarifies.
-“Using the ball is more about creating space in the pelvis.”
+“There's the assumption you should sit and bounce on the birth ball, but that isn’t helpful during labor,” Stiltner clarifies.
+“Using the ball is more about creating space in your pelvis.”

 She recommends making “figure eights” or circles with your hips while sitting on the ball.
 Or try lying across the ball, by resting your upper body on the ball.
 That helps to give your upper body a rest and take pressure off your lower back.